ghettokon/Fabcafe-Taipei-VPT-7/README_ENG.md

 /sources
 +/1cam,/2cam
 ++/on i (0,1)
-VPT 7 全部可用參數:
+VPT 7 full reference:
 http://nervousvision.com/vpt/vpt7_osc-list.html

 ###Party Time!

-###Troubleshooting(除錯)
+###Troubleshooting
-1. 筆電和手機在同一個網路裡
+1. Laptop and mobile device(s) are in the same network
-2. Little OSC 內的所填的IP位址要和筆電的一樣
+2. Little OSC and laptop has the same ip address
-3. Little OSC 內所填的 Port 要和 Processing 程序裡接收的 Port 同一個數字
+3. Little OSC's port number matches the one in the Processing sketch
-4. Processing 要按 Play
+4. Processing is running
-5. Wi-Fi Router 要支援 UDP 和 OSC 的傳輸(一般都會支援，除非有經過特殊設定)
+5. Wi-Fi Router is competible with UDP and OSC (some networks will intensionally filter UDT and OSC out to avoid data clogging)